 AdWords automatically raises or lowers your bids to show your ad on the top of the page or on the first page of Google search results.
-This bid strategy works with keywords, ad groups, and campaigns targeting the Search Network only.
+This bid strategy works with campaigns targeting the Search Network only.

 After you first apply this strategy, it may take a few minutes before your bid is updated.
 Also, with this strategy, your bid will be updated several times a day to show your ads in your target location.

 The Target search page location bid strategy doesn't guarantee placement on the top of the page, or ad position on the first page of search results.
 These estimates and the bid strategy will typically attempt to achieve your target location, but final placement is ultimately determined by the outcome of the ad auction, which is influenced by advertiser competition and Quality Score.

 There are two options depending on whether you want to show your ad on the top of the page or the first page of Google search results: